Kotlin/KEEP/proposals/KEEP-xxxx-signature-discriminator-interop.md

 #### Kotlin/JVM

-For a function with `useAsExportName = true`, the discriminator value is used verbatim as its JVM method name, as if `@JvmName(value)` were present.
+For a function with `useAsExportName = true`, the discriminator value is used verbatim as its JVM name, as if `@JvmName(value)` were present.
 The value must satisfy the existing `@JvmName` validity rules.

 ```kotlin